Skip to content

 Is the prepayment certificate worth it?

-Calculate if public healthcare PPC saves money.
-Enter prescription count, cost, and PPC price to see savings.
-Enter prescriptions per year and see the result instantly.
+Calculate whether a prescription prepayment certificate saves money.
+Enter prescription count, single-item cost, and PPC price to find the break-even.

 What this tool does